bryce-mcmath/vicdevs/README.md

 If you don't have Nodejs and npm installed, install them from [here.](https://nodejs.org/en/)

-### Installing and Running
+### Installing and Setup

 First, clone this repository.
-Then install dependencies with `npm install` in both the root, and in /client.
+Then install dependencies with `npm i` in both the root and then `npm run lerna-install`.

 Second, create a free MongoDB Atlas database instance [here](https://docs.atlas.mongodb.com/tutorial/deploy-free-tier-cluster/)